hobbiathan/TeaSubscription/README.md

 The API will tell you if a necessary field is missing, or if the email provided has already been taken - otherwise, you will receive a successful response with a serialized set of a data regarding the new user.

 ### POST /api/v1/subscriptions
-The `POST /api/v1/subscriptions` endpoint is used for creating a new subscription for a given user - currently, the API is limited to a single tea which is through it's `title` attribute within the database (in our case, we only have "Matcha" tea).
+The `POST /api/v1/subscriptions` endpoint is used for creating a new subscription for a given user - currently, the API is limited to a single tea which is through it's `title` attribute within the database (only 3 types of tea exist by default when setting up the application, being `"Matcha"`, `"Yerba Mate"`, and `"Green Tea"`).
 The frequency of a subscription is represented with `0`, `1`, `2`, which translate to `weekly`, `biweekly`, and `monthly` due to an enum within the `subscription` model.
 The endpoint requires a request body who's structure is that of the following:

 ```json
 {